First complete description of low-lying spectroscopy in $^{254}$No

-\textit{Results and discussion.} Let us first recall briefly the essential steps in the construction the effective Kuo-Herling interaction.
-The associated valence space contains $0h_{9/2},0i_{13/2},1f_{7/2},1f_{5/2},2p_{3/2},2p_{1/2}$ orbitals for protons and $0i_{11/2},0j_{15/2},1g_{9/2},1g_{7/2},2d_{5/2},2d_{3/2},3s_{1/2}$ for neutrons on top of the $^{208}$Pb core.
-Its matrix elements were obtained from realistic Hamada-Johnston potential~\cite{KUOHERLING1972,Warburton1991_KH_PhysRevC.43.602} and later phenomenological monopole constraints were incorporated by E. Caurier and F. Nowacki~\cite{Hauschild2001_PhysRevLett.87.072501,Caurier2003_PhysRevC.67.054310} using data around the $^{208}$Pb region.
+\textit{Results and discussion.} The effective Kuo-Herling interaction and the associated valence space which we use contains $0h_{9/2},0i_{13/2},1f_{7/2},1f_{5/2},2p_{3/2},2p_{1/2}$ orbitals for protons and $0i_{11/2},0j_{15/2},1g_{9/2},1g_{7/2},2d_{5/2},2d_{3/2},3s_{1/2}$ for neutrons on top of the $^{208}$Pb core.
+Its matrix elements were obtained from realistic Hamada-Johnston potential~\cite{KUOHERLING1972,Warburton1991_KH_PhysRevC.43.602} and later minor phenomenological proton-proton monopole constraints were incorporated by E. Caurier and F. Nowacki~\cite{Hauschild2001_PhysRevLett.87.072501,Caurier2003_PhysRevC.67.054310} using data around a $^{208}$Pb region.
 Thus no adaptation to the mass region under consideration was introduced.
-To test the validity of the Kuo-Herling interaction, we consider first the magnetic dipole moment $\mu$ and the spectroscopic quadrupole moment $Q_s$ where recent data are available.
-The theoretical results are compared with the experimental findings in Table~\ref{QMu}.
+To test the validity of the Kuo-Herling interaction, we first consider systematic calculations of A$\sim$ 250 nuclei.
+The binding energies, the magnetic dipole moment $\mu$ and the spectroscopic quadrupole moment $Q_s$ are shown in Table~\ref{QMu}.
+For the determination of effective charges, we perform a fit based on the sample of nuclei in Table~\ref{QMu} and obtain the values $e_p=1.72$, $e_n=0.75$ for protons and neutrons respectively.
+For the computation of magnetic moments, bare gyromagnetic factors are used.
 These calculations are performed using $1$ Slater state in both PAV and VAP schemes.
 In the former, we use the cranking method as in~\cite{DNO2022} with the constraint on the expectation value of the third angular moment component $\langle J_z\rangle = J_{\mathrm gs}$.
-We leaves aside the precise determination of effective charges and use the fitted values $e_p=1.72$, $e_n=0.75$ for protons and neutrons respectively to the present data.
-In addition, the bare gyromagnetic factors are taken for simplicity.
-Under these conditions, we determine the ground state of $^{253}$No, $^{253,254,255}$Es and $^{249,251,253}$Cf isotopes whose magnetic dipole and quadrupole moments have recently been measured by~\cite{Raeder2018No253,Nothhelfer2022_PhysRevC.105.L021302,Weber2023Cf}. \onecolumngrid
+Under these conditions, we determine the ground state of $^{253}$No, $^{253,254,255}$Es and $^{249,251,253}$Cf isotopes whose magnetic dipole and quadrupole moments have recently been measured by~\cite{Raeder2018No253,Nothhelfer2022_PhysRevC.105.L021302,Weber2023Cf}.
+The ground state bindings obtained in the VAP calculations are systematically lower than the PAV values, which is expected from the variational principle point of view.
+It is observed that the energy difference between VAP and PAV calculations is of order $\sim 1$ MeV in $^{253}$No and $^{254,255}$Es (whereas it is about $\sim 400$ keV in other odd cases) where the PAV quadrupole and dipole moments are of opposite signs or considerably lower than the experimental values.
+This underestimation points to the important role of correlations, hence the superiority of the VAP scheme to systematically capture them with respect to the PAV scheme, making the theoretical magnetic and quadrupole moments converge towards the order of the experimental values with the correct sign.
+We observe a remarkable agreement with the experimental values for all considered odd nuclei.
+Note that the ground-state spin of the odd-odd $^{254}$Es is tentatively assigned $J=7$ and its parity is not known~\cite{Nothhelfer2022_PhysRevC.105.L021302}.
+Our calculation predicts its ground state to be $J^\pi=7^+$, with an almost pure $K=7$ of $99.51\%$ in its wave function and a residual mixing of $0.49\%$ $K=6$ component.
+Overall, both calculations PAV and VAP agree with experimental values within the quoted uncertainties.
+The reproduction of the electromagnetic moments therefore indicates a very good spectroscopic quality of the Kuo-Herling interaction in this heavy-actinide mass region.
+In Fig.~\ref{SM_Yrast} are the \textit{Yrast} bands obtained from the same DNO-SM(VAP) calculations with 1 Slater state in comparison with data.
+Along with the reproduction of the magnetic and quadrupole moments, the agreement between theory and experiment is excellent for both the spin-parity predictions and energy level orderings up to very good precision in the range of $\sim 10-50$ keV.